Trump administration sues Southern Poverty Law Center on fraud charges

 - list 3 of 3FBI Director Kash Patel sues Atlantic for ‘false’ reporting on drinking

-It pointed to payments of at least $3m between 2014 and 2023 to people affiliated with the Ku Klux Klan, the United Klans of America, the National Socialist Party of America and other extremist groups.
+It pointed to payments of at least $3m between 2014 and 2023 to people affiliated with the Ku Klux Klan, the United Klans of America, the National Socialist Party of America and other far-right groups.

 “The SPLC was not dismantling these groups.
 It was instead manufacturing the extremism it purports to oppose by paying sources to stoke racial hatred,” Blanche said.